The Auxiliary Lua API

 The HTTP(S) Client Libraries implementation conforms to the HTTP/1.1 standard, RFC 2616.

-The HTTP client libraries use blocking socket calls and should therefore run in the context of the Server HTTP Thread Pool such as an LSP page or the Lua Thread Library.
-See threading for more information.
+The HTTP client libraries use blocking socket calls and should therefore run in the context of the Server's Thread Pool such as an LSP page or the Lua Thread Library.
+See Thread Mapping for more information.

 The following example shows how to send JSON data as part of the HTTP body to a JSON echo service.
 The service responds with the original data and additional JSON data.
 Note that many JSON services are designed to accept POST data as URL encoded data and not directly as JSON as used in the following example.
 The method http:json() has been specifically designed to post JSON using URL encoded key/value pairs.